zzou21/BERTCoNLLHistoricalNewspapers/README.md

 - `FineTuneBERT.ipynb`: contains the code used to fine-tune BERT using the CoNLL 2003 dataset and the code used to perform five different training iterations using different hyperparameters.
 - `runFineTunedBERT.ipynb`: contains the code used to run fine-tuned BERT and calculate average inference time.

 <b><i>src</i></b> This directory contains all Python files used in this project.
-There is no Python files here since all Python files are part of other directories.
+- `txtToJSON.py`: contains Python code to turn newspaper pages stored as TXTs into one JSON for easier access.

 <b><i>video</i></b> This directory contains links to my two videos.
 - `videoLinks.md`: contains a Markdown file with links to the two videos that I made.